UNH-CORE/RM2-tow-tank/README.md

 ## Test plan
 See `Config/Test plan/` for CSVs of test matrices for each part of the experiment.
-See `Documents/Test plan` for the test plan report.
+See `Documents/Test plan/` for the test plan report.

 ### Summary